Primrose Hill: Notable buildings and residents

 The Primrose Hill district is an archetypal example of a successful London urban village, due to the location and the quality of its socio-historical development, and is home to many prominent residents.
 There are seven English Heritage blue plaques in Primrose Hill commemorating the historic personalities that have lived there.

 The plaques mark the residences of poet Sir Hugh Clough, historian and broadcaster A. J. P. Taylor and painter William Roberts at 11, 13, and 14 St Mark's Crescent respectively; revolutionary socialist and philosopher Friedrich Engels at 122 (and later 41) Regent's Park Road; photographer Roger Fenton at 2 Albert Terrace; poet and novelist Sylvia Plath at 3 Chalcot Square; and poet William Butler Yeats at 23 Fitzroy Road.

 Stanley Johnson and Lukas Heller each lived at different times at the 'Rocking Horse House' on Regent's Park Road.

-Broadcasters Joan Bakewell and Nicholas Crane and actors Daisy Ridley and Derek Jacobi live in the area.
+Among those living in the area are broadcasters Joan Bakewell and Nicholas Crane, as well as actors Daisy Ridley, Derek Jacobi, and Brian Cox.

 Elliott Square is a grouping of modernist 1960s houses by Douglas Streeter, built as part of the Chalcot Estate on land owned by Eton College.